NorthStarUAS/aura-hardware-legacy/README.md

 - Exposes the beaglebone UART4 and UART5 with DF13-5 connectors (or
   Micro-JST) to support additional components such as an external gps.

+Cost:

+- This cape is not currently available for sale as an assembled unit, but you can download the design, have it made, and populate the board yourself with only minimal soldering skills.
+In quantities of 3, I estimate it will cost about $60/ea to fabricate and assemble a full board.

-This cape is designed using Express PCB, a simple, easy to learn electronics design program.
-It is also the name of the company that can fabricate the boards you design in this software:
+The Aura Cape is designed using Express PCB, a simple, easy to learn printed circuit board design program.
+It is also the name of the company that will fabricate the boards you design with their software.
+This is not the lowest cost board fabricator but the software is simple enough for me to learn and understand:

 http://www.expresspcb.com